nic-smith/The-Writers-Spiral/The Writers Spiral/Stories/The Veil and the Machine/chapters/chapter_4_md.md

 - **Tags**:
 - #action
 - #atmosphere
-- #mystery

-Outside, the rain continued to pour, masking Griffin’s movements as he disappeared into the treeline.
+- **Content**: Outside, the rain continued to pour, masking Griffin’s movements as he disappeared into the treeline.
 The forest seemed alive, branches swaying violently as if resisting the storm.

-**Notes:** Enhances the setting’s atmosphere and sets the stage for Griffin’s exploration.
+- **Notes**: Enhances the setting’s atmosphere and sets the stage for Griffin’s exploration.

 ---